UsoEwin/cs294_131/README.md

 We are interested in the technology of super-resolution because it is both challenging and important.
 Due to the nature of the project,  we need to infer more information of the graphs from a limited amount of provided information, which is not meant to be tackled with ease.
 But actually, the challenges indicates the importance of our outcomes.

+As an outcome, we used TensorFlow to reimplement the SRCNN model and test it.
 ### Dependency

 	*Tensorflow for training model and computing outputs